ktakashi/sagittarius-scheme/doc/sagittarius/crypto/ciphers.md

 ###### [!Mode descriptor] `*mode:ocb*`
 ###### [!Mode descriptor] `*mode:ocb3*`
 ###### [!Mode descriptor] `*mode:gcm*`
+###### [!Mode descriptor] `*mode:gcm-siv*`
+###### [!Mode descriptor] `*mode:ccm*`

-Mode descriptor for EAX, OCB, OCB3 and GCM respectively.
+Mode descriptor for EAX, OCB, OCB3, GCM, GCM-SIV and CCM respectively.
 These are authenticated encryption with assiciated data (AEAD) modes.

+GCM-SIV and CCM are `offline` mode, which means it requires to know all the input ahead.
+So, cipher encryption or decryption procedures don't return encrypted or decrypted values.
+Only the last block handling will do.
+This also implies that the last block handling may require output space more than input block size.
+To know the required space, use `block-cipher-last-block-size` procedure.
+See the example for the detail usage.

 ###### [!Function] `mode-descriptor-name` (_descriptor_ `mode-descriptor?`)